usnistgov/5gdeploy/20231017/README.md

-# 2-Slice with Unshared UPFs
+# Phones and Vehicles, 2-Slice with 2 UPFs

 ## Description